hubject/opcp/OPCP-1.0.0/docs/components/provisioning-certificate-pool.md

 ## Data Access

-It is ensured that the security precautions of ISO 15118 are adhered to and that only trustworthy MOs are granted access.
-In addition, no confidential OEM data such as the number of available electric vehicles can be displayed when querying the available OEM Provisioning Certificates.
+It is ensured that the safety precautions of ISO 15118 are complied with, and only trustworthy MOs have granted access.
+In addition, no confidential OEM data, such as the number of available electric vehicles, can be displayed when querying the available OEM Provisioning Certificates.

 Every authorized MO access is granted to all available Provisioning Certificates in the pool.

-The OEM Provisioning Certificates of each OEM are separetad by access rules.
+The Provisioning Certificates of each OEM are separated by access rules.
 The defined access rules prevent access to other OEM containers.
-Each OEM can manage (create/update/delete) only Provisioning Certificates of their company.
-To achieve this the client credentials of each OEM gets whitelisted for a ist of World manufacturer identifier (WMI) codes (see ISO 3780).
+Each OEM can only manage (create/update/delete) Provisioning Certificates of their company.
+To achieve this, the client credentials of each OEM get white-listed for a list of World manufacturer identifier (WMI) codes (see ISO 3780).

 ## API